-The Government has asked that people stay at home as much as possible to help stop the spread of coronavirus.
-You may only leave your home:
+We should still stay at home as much as possible to help stop the spread of coronavirus.

 Stay at home guidance for households with possible coronavirus infection gives you the main government messages, whether you live alone or with other people.

-Those who are clinically extremely vulnerable to coronavirus should continue to shield themselves by following the government guidance on shielding and protecting people who are most at risk.
+Those who are clinically extremely vulnerable to coronavirus should follow the government guidance on shielding and protecting people who are most at risk.

 Opening Doors has helpful information about social distancing for people with learning difficulties.
 ASERT has published a visual guide about social distancing for individuals with autism.